 Now that you know how, where and when you can resit your GCSEs all that’s left to do it get studying.

 Here are our study tips to help you ace those resits:

 - Find a place for revision that will allow you to concentrate.

-- Plan out your revision – you might find a study planner useful.
+- Plan out your revision – you might find a study planner or study apps useful.